Skip to main content

 This die in the dungeon dice tier list covers every die type available in the game, ranked from the two S-tier dice that carry most successful runs to the C-tier options that will leave you struggling on floor 30 and beyond.

 Die in the Dungeon hands you a pool of six-sided dice and asks you to think about adjacency, chaining, and scaling.
 Not all dice are equal.
-Some grow exponentially stronger the longer a run goes.
+Some get steadily stronger the longer a fight goes.
 Others hit a wall at mid-game and start costing you fights they should win.
 This die in the dungeon dice tier list is the reference you need before you lock in your build.
 Knowing which dice scale and which plateau saves a lot of dead frogs.

-- A-tier: Terrain and Area are strong situational picks with clear strengths
+• A-tier: Terrain, Area, and Boost are strong situational picks with clear strengths

-- B-tier: Bomb, Shield, Drain, and Upgrade have useful moments but plateau earlier
+• B-tier: Bomb, Shield, and Drain have useful moments but plateau earlier

 How the Die in the Dungeon dice tier list works